 Composting itself is actually pretty easy and there are several methods and solutions.
-Whether you own a full-on farm, or live in a tiny apartment, there is no reason you can’t or shouldn’t be composting.
+Whether you own a full-on farm, or live in a tiny apartment, there is no reason you can’t be composting.

 In a world obsessed with “greening,” it’s scary to think about how much food we throw away.
 A friend of mine started a small scale composting business last year by collecting food scraps from local restaurants and was able to save 111.3 tons of food waste from ending up in the dump and turned it into glorious, nitrogen rich compost.
 If that’s not motivation to start composting, I don’t know what is!

 Composting, only any level, reduces the amount of organic waste that ends up in landfills, contributing to waste reduction and a decrease in landfill-related environmental issues.

 Here a few of the options available when composting with pros and cons for each to help get you started on your composting method that will work best for you!

 The most straightforward way of composting involves dedicating an area, usually 25 sq. ft or so to being a compost heap, any larger and it makes it pretty difficult to aerate.
 You start by adding layers of organic material, usually browns (old leaves, bark, etc) followed by greens (grass cuttings and vegetable scraps) topped by soil.

 Continue on building the layers until it’s around 4 to 5 ft high and then turn it every 2-3 days with a fork for the first month, keeping it moist, but not wet.
 After the first month taper off till you’re turning once or twice a month and in 3-4 months you’ll have a soil-ready compost, less if you decide to add a commercially available compost activator.

 - Low Cost: Compost heap composting is inexpensive to set up and maintain.
 You typically don’t need any special equipment or containers.